Business Administration: Concentration in General Business

 The earlier a student seeks advising assistance when they have a question or encounter an issue, the easier it will be to support the student.

-We highly encourage students to meet with an academic advisor in BUS 112/the College of Business Student Services Center (CoBSSC) at least once a semester.
+We highly encourage students to meet with an academic advisor in the Lam Family College of Business Student Success Center (LFCoBSSC) at least once a semester.

 |Are there any prerequisites to these upper division courses for the major?||

 Ideally, it is best if a transfer student has already completed all the lower division business core courses prior to transferring to SF State.
 These include: ACCT 100, ACCT 101, DS/MATH 110, DS 212/MATH 124/ISED 160, ECON 101, ECON 102 and ISYS 263.

 |Are there any registration blocks or holds in the system for this major, and if so, what do I do/who do I contact to clear them?||

 Auto prerequisite checking is active for all courses in the Business Core.
 If a student believes there is an error when trying to register for a course in the Business Core (e.g., they have met the course prerequisite by taking an equivalent course), the student should see an advisor in the Lam Family College of Business Student Success Center located in BUS 112 for further instructions.
 This may involve meeting with one of our designated faculty members for course evaluation.